 Calmness Around Your Bees

-When you carry out an inspection you are invading the home of tens of thousands of very busy bees, most of which are very protective of their brood and resources like honey (we say "most" because drones don't help at all!).
+When you carry out an inspection you are invading the home of tens of thousands of very busy bees, most of which are very protective of their brood and resources like honey (we say “most” because drones don’t contribute much beyond that mating thing – after which they don’t return to the hive anyway – and perhaps to help cool the hive).

-So how do you think they will react to their home being temporarily deconstructed, individual parts of it being lifted out and some huge giant looming overhead?
+So how do you think they will react to their home being temporarily deconstructed, individual parts being lifted out and some huge giant looming overhead?

 Well, better than you might think!

 While there are many variables, our bees are remarkably tolerant of our inspections.
-Assuming a docile race, a good time of day and other accommodating factors, your inspections will often be calm, almost meditative affairs.
-But there is one important element that helps enormously - your demeanor.
+Assuming a docile race of bees, a good time of day and other accommodating factors, your inspections will often be calm, almost meditative affairs.
+But there is one important element that helps enormously – your demeanor.

 Stay calm, move slowly and your bees will likely do the same.